Energy trends overview

-This economic expansion, coupled with growing numbers of people, will help drive up global energy demand by about 25 percent by the year 2040, similar to adding another North America and Latin America to the world’s current energy demand.
+Rising living standards for expanding populations worldwide mean a dependence on reliable modern energy.
+Combined, they are expected to help drive up global energy demand by about 25 percent by the year 2040.
+That is roughly equivalent to adding another North America and Latin America to the world’s current energy demand.

 The world will need to pursue all economic energy sources to keep up with this considerable demand growth.